vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_layout.md

 With a vertical-stack card you can group cards together underneath each other.
 Reordering of the cards will have no effect on them.

-In this example you see a button panel build with a vertical stack with 3 rows.\
+In this example, you see a button panel build with a vertical stack with 3 rows.\
 And each row has a horizontal stack.
 This way all buttons keeps always in the same size and position.

 <img src="images_layout/layout_stacks.png" alt="stacks" width="400px">

-In this YAML the content of the button entities are removed, it shows the idea and format of the corresponding code.
+In this YAML, the content of the button entities is removed, it shows the idea and format of the corresponding code.
 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io